The White Rovers: Back-to-back runner-up finished

 In the 1895 USFSA Football Championship, White Rovers qualified again for the final after victories over Paris Star (8–1) and Club Français (2–1 after extra time).
 In the final, however, they lost to Standard AC again by a score of 1–3.

 From 1896 onwards, the championship was held in a simple round of points, still restricted to the Paris region.
 The Rovers won seven of their eight matches, achieving a goal difference of 35–2, losing only to Club Français (1–4), thus finishing with the silver medal for the third time in a row.
 A year later, the Routiers ended up level on points with Standard AC at the top of the table, and since goal difference was not a thing at the time, the two teams played a play-off to decide the title.
 The White Rovers had beat Standard AC in the league game, but in the championship, they had to settle for another defeat (2–3) and were left empty-handed for the fourth time in a row.

 On 12 December 1898, White Rovers lost to a German selection in Paris (0–7), a historic meeting since this encounter marked the first of the so-called German Ur-Internationals.
 In front of a large audience, Germany, judged as "one of the strongest foreign teams that have come to France", easily won by seven goals to nil against the White Rovers, an event of which there remains a photograph published in Le Sport universelle illustré.

 Decline and Collapse

-By 1898, several players had meanwhile returned to Great Britain or the USA, so the club began to declined and ended up with 0–30 goals and 0–20 points in last place in the top Parisian league.
+By 1898, several players had meanwhile returned to Great Britain or the US, so the club began to decline and ended up with 0–30 goals and 0–20 points in last place in the top Parisian league.
 Due to his tradition and successes, he still did not have to be relegated, but he failed to assemble a team in 1899 and broke up in the same year.